-JETWING ST ANDREW'S
+IMAGE COURTSEY OF JETWING ST ANDREW'S, NUWARA ELIYA.
 The Sri Lankan hotel chain, Jetwing, has made a potent name for itself by rolling out outstandingly good modern hotels.
-But here it has combined the best of this tradition with a rare historical twinning.
+But - at least once - it has combined the best of this tradition with a rare historical twinning.
 St Andrew's, its Nuwara Eliya hotel, is one of the country's most iconic heritage hotels, and began life in 1875 as the Scot's Club.
 A somewhat tortuous life then lay before it - as a hotel flickering between boom and bust, a rest centre for soldiers and sailors, a refuge for Tamil labourers - before finally being bought by Jetwing in 1987.
-Since then, it has gone from strength to elegant strength, big enough to be impressive but small enough to be personal.
+Since then, it has gone from strength to elegant strength, big enough to be impressive but small enough to be personal THE LIVING HERITAGE